-Under the terms of the Plan, generally participants can elect to have one outstanding loan borrowed from their accounts in an amount up to 50% of their vested account balance, excluding the Company matching contributions and the related earnings, with a minimum loan of \$1,000 and a maximum of \$50,000.
+Under the terms of the Plan, generally participants can elect to have one outstanding loan borrowed from their accounts in an amount up to 50% of their vested account balance, excluding the Company contributions and the related earnings, with a minimum loan of \$1,000 and a maximum of \$50,000.
 The loans are collateralized by the balance in participants' accounts, the interest rate applied to participant loan is updated daily at the prime rate plus 1%.
 Loans have maturities for a period not to exceed five years.
-Interest rates (prime rate +1%) ranged from 4.00% to 6.50% at December 31, 2021.
+Interest rates (prime rate +1%) ranged from 3.50% to 8.00% at December 31, 2022.

-Effective March 30, 2020, the Plan adopted loan provisions of the Coronavirus Aid, Relief, and Economic Security Act ("CARES") that was signed into law on March 27, 2020.
+Effective March 30, 2020, the Plan adopted certain temporary loan provisions permitted under the Coronavirus Aid, Relief, and Economic Security Act ("CARES") that was signed into law on March 27, 2020.
 The provisions are as follows:

 - The temporary loan repayment deferral provision of the CARES Act allowed qualified Plan participants with Plan loan repayments to defer such repayments for up to one year if the due date of such repayment occurred between March 27, 2020 and December 31, 2020.
-Repayments began January 1, 2021. - Three new temporary provisions with options for an allowance of an increased loan limit for all qualified Plan participants in addition to a separate option for employees with an existing loan to take out a second loan beginning March 27, 2020 and ending September 23, 2020.
-Increased loan limit option determined by new formula (lesser of \$100,000 or 100% of the vested account balance).
+Repayments began January 1, 2021. - For the period from March 27, 2020 and ending September 23, 2020, qualified Plan participants could obtain a loan in an amount up to the lesser of \$100,000 or 100% of the participant's vested account balance, in each case reduced by the amount of any existing loan.